Business travel & event jargon explained

-The corporate travel industry is renowned for having many confusing acronyms.
-Be confused no longer, here is our A-Z of Business Travel Acronyms.
+The corporate travel and event management industry is renowned for having many confusing acronyms.
+Be confused no longer, here is our A-Z of Business Travel and Event Management Acronyms (pink).

 a